-VHCIP's health data infrastructure development activities support the development of clinical, claims, and survey data systems to support alternative payment models.
+VHCIP's health data infrastructure development activities have supported the development of clinical, claims, and survey data systems needed to support implementation of alternative payment models.
 VHCIP is making strategic investments in clinical data systems to allow for passive quality measurement - reducing provider burden while ensuring accountability for health care quality - and to support real-time decision-making for clinicians.
 VHCIP is also working to strengthen Vermont's data infrastructure to support interoperability of claims and clinical data and predictive analytics.